 Whether it's your first iPhone or iPad or your first upgrade, here's how to set up and get started!

-If you just got a brand new iPhone SE or 9.7-inch iPad Pro — or any new iPhone or iPad — the minute you turn it on, you'll see a screen that says "Hello" in many different languages.
+If you just got a brand new iPhone 7, iPad Pro, or any new iPhone or iPad, the minute you turn it on, you'll see a screen that says "Hello" in many different languages.
 That's your own, personal setup buddy, and it's here to help you make sure everything is configured and working just exactly the way you want!

 Understanding your options